-Permanent employment will include self-employment and temporary contracts of more than 12 months, but not casual employment.
+To be eligible for these properties an applicant or member of their household needs to be in permanent employment.
+Permanent employment will include self-employment and temporary contracts but not casual employment.
 This will include part-time employment but it will need to be for a minimum of 16 hours per week or 70 hours per calendar month.